Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

 \subsection{Pre-Processing}

-Data pre-processing is required for neural network training methods to ensure a model is effectively trained and allows the model to retain physical significance and interpretability.
+Data pre-processing is required for neural network training methods in order to ensure a model is effectively trained, as well as allow the model to retain physical significance and interpretability.
 For the dataset utilized by this model, pre-processing focused on both data normalization and input/ output determination.
 Normalization improves the way deep neural network models process input information.
 Determining the best inputs and outputs for a model governs how information is extracted from it.
 Both normalization and data selection strategies aim to improve the accuracy and efficacy of the model.